-You can do this with something low impact, like stretching or Tai Chi (I’ve been trying to do a 15-minute Tai Chi workout with YouTube every morning, it has greatly reduced my stress levels!) or something a little more physical, like jogging.
+You can do this with something low impact, like stretching or Tai Chi (I’ve been trying to do a 15-minute Tai Chi workout with YouTube every morning, it has dramatically reduced my stress levels!) or something a little more physical, like jogging.
 You can even do 20 seconds of jumping jacks.

 Eat Healthier Meals

 A great way to help you do this is with the Ultimate Healthy Meal Planning Bundle.
-Unfortunately you can’t snag yours until January, but I got one two years ago and still find new recipes in it!
+Unfortunately, you can’t snag yours until January, but I got one two years ago and still find new recipes in it!
 Read my review, and if you’re interested, you can sign up to be notified when the bundle is released!

 How Can I Improve My Life in 24 Hours?

 Every single thing on this list will help you improve your life immediately.
 However, you may not see results with all of them as quickly as you would like.
 There are a few things you can do with immediate impacts.

 Walking has saved my life this summer.
 An afternoon stroll through the park is a great way to clear your head, reduce stress, and get a tiny bit of physical activity in.
 Just being outside for a few minutes, breathing the fresh air, is enough to make you feel rejuvenated.